 After the updates have finished installing, we recommend that you install all available optional updates.
 To install optional updates, go to the Search box in the taskbar, type View optional updates and select it from the list of results.
 If updates are available in Driver updates, ensure that all “Surface” named drivers have been installed.

 Manual updates are useful if you need to update an offline device, update many devices that are all the same model, or if you’re creating system images for your organization.

 First, you'll need some info about your device:

-Find your Surface model: If you don't know your Surface model, look in the Surface app.
+Find your Surface model and OS build: If you don't know your Surface model or OS build information, look in the Surface app.
 To open it, select Start , enter surface, and select Surface to open the app.
 If the app doesn't open, get it from Microsoft Store.

 Open the Surface app

-In Device information, look at the value next to Surface model.
+In Device information, select View More and look at the value next to Surface model and OS build.